cyclaero/ContentCGI/README.md

     htdigest /usr/local/etc/apache24/ContentEditors.passwd ContentEditors "Author II Real Name"

-Use the shell-script `generate-webdocs.sh` for populating the site's directory with an initial set of yet empty web documents, derived from the model files of the `content-delegate` plugin:
+Use the shell script `generate-webdocs.sh` for populating the site's directory with an initial set of yet empty web documents, derived from the model files of the `content-delegate` plugin:

     plugins/content-delegate/generate-webdocs.sh "Your Content" /usr/local/www/ContentCGI/webdocs
     chown -R www:www /usr/local/www/ContentCGI